What Is COVID-19?

-COVID-19 is a new respiratory disease, caused by a novel (or new) coronavirus that has not previously been seen in humans.
+COVID-19 is a new respiratory disease caused by a novel (or new) coronavirus that has not previously been seen in humans.
 Reported illnesses have ranged from mild symptoms to severe illness and death.
-Coronaviruses are respiratory viruses and are generally spread through respiratory secretions (droplets from coughs and sneezes) of an infected person to another person.
+Coronaviruses are respiratory viruses and are generally spread through respiratory secretions (droplets from coughs and sneezes) of an infected person.

 Symptoms of this infection may appear 2-14 days or more depending on age and medical history after exposure and include:

 In severe cases, pneumonia (fluid in the lungs)

 *Call your healthcare professional if you develop symptoms and have been in close contact with a person known to have COVID-19 or if you have recently traveled from an area with widespread or ongoing community spread of COVID-19.

 What If You Think That You Have COVID-19?

 It has been recommended by state and federal agencies that you seek medical attention, but call first.
 See other steps below:

 Seek medical care right away if your illness worsens (for example, if you have difficulty breathing).

 Call your healthcare provider before going to the doctor’s office.